Home Buying Tax Deductions to Remember

 Private Mortgage Insurance (PMI)

-The PMI deduction was set to expire after the 2014 tax year but has been extended for both 2015 and 2016 tax years.
-You should be aware that the deduction for qualified mortgage insurance premiums is reduced if your adjusted gross income is over $100,000, and if it’s over $109,000 you can’t claim the deduction.
+The PMI deduction was set to expire after the 2014 tax year but was extended for 2015, 2016, and 2017 tax years.
+You should be aware that the deduction for qualified mortgage insurance premiums is reduced if your adjusted gross income is over $100,000, and if it’s over $109,000, you can’t claim the deduction.

 Mortgage points are attractive to some buyers because they allow you to drive down your interest rate or to help with origination fees.
 Points make sense for some buyers, while not being worthwhile for others.